 The Seaport Village that we know of today holds a much darker past, and thousands of people walk right over the grim history every day.
-Unbeknownst to most lays the city's oldest graveyard: La Punta de los Muertos (Dead Man's Point).
-This place is completely unrelated to the other Dead Man's Point we have on our site but does share the same name.
+Unbeknownst to most lays an old, forgotten La Punta de los Muertos (Dead Man’s Point).
+This place is completely unrelated to the other Dead Man’s Point we have on our site but does share the same name.

 Today, the grounds of La Punta de los Muertos are a bustling shopping center with oceanfront views.
 You will see people window gazing, dining and insta-documenting in front of the cute murals.
 There is a darker energy here though with only tiny fragments of the past that have been preserved as evidence.